 Think modern-rustic, industrial-modern, or even country-chic.
 All opposites.
 All create really interesting spaces that tell more than one story about a single person.

-The key of course is to keep in mind the 80/20 rule, have each item have a buddy, and place the various styles, tones, and textures evenly throughout the space like we talked about in detail in this post: 4 Practical Tips For Mixing Decor Styles.
+The key of course is to keep in mind the 80/20 rule, have each item have a buddy, and place the various styles, tones, and textures evenly throughout the space like we talked about in detail in this post: How To Mix Decor Styles With Confidence: 4 Easy Tips.